Land of Laobodia

 What to Know

-• Gecko’s expert English-speaking local tour guides throughout the tour, and local site guides at some sites.
+• Gecko’s expert English-speaking local tour guides throughout the tour.

-• Day tour of the Angkor complex including the South Gate of Angkor Thom, Bayon, Elephant Terrace, Baphoun, the Royal Enclosure, Phimeanakas, Terrace of the Leper King, Ta Prohm and Angkor Wat.
+• Guided day tour of the Angkor complex including the South Gate of Angkor Thom, Bayon, Elephant Terrace, Baphoun, the Royal Enclosure, Phimeanakas, Terrace of the Leper King, Ta Prohm and Angkor Wat.

 • Sightseeing (including entrance fees where relevant): Bangkok, Vientiane and Phnom Penh.